jxsl13/backupfs/README.md

 In case you use BackupFS to backup files that are overwritten on your operating system filesystem (OsFS), you want to define multiple filesystem layers that work together to prevent you from creating a non-terminating recursion of file backups.

 - The zero'th layer is the underlying real filesystem, be it the OsFS, MemMapFS, etc.
-- The first layer is a VolumeFS filesystem abstraction that removes the need to provide a volume prefix for absolute file paths when accessing files on the underlying filesystem (Windows)
-- The second layer is a PrefixFS that is provided a prefix path (backup directory location) and the above instantiated filesystem (e.g. OsFS)
+- The first layer is a PrefixFS that is provided a prefix path (backup directory location) and the above instantiated filesystem (e.g. OsFS)
-- The third layer is HiddenFS which takes the backup location as path that needs hiding and wraps the first layer in itself.
+- The second layer is HiddenFS which takes the backup location as path that needs hiding and wraps the first layer in itself.
-- The fourth layer is the BackupFS layer which takes the third layer as underlying filesystem to operate on (backup location is not accessible nor viewable) and the second PrefixFS layer to backup your files to.
+- The third layer is the BackupFS layer which takes the third layer as underlying filesystem to operate on (backup location is not accessible nor viewable) and the second PrefixFS layer to backup your files to.

 At the end you will create something along the lines of: